-AT RAINBOW’S END Like a little colobus monkey, seven year-old Martha clambered up the paling fence in the back yard and peered into the neighbours’ property.
+Like a little colobus monkey, seven year-old Martha clambered up the paling fence in the back yard and peered into the neighbours’ property.
 In a repeat performance of countless other times, Martha’s skinny knees scraped against the rough wood of the old fence as her little ears strained and her dark brown eyes almost bore a hole in the neighbours’ back door.
 She waited silently, hoping to catch a glimpse of the invalid child.
 The sudden creaking of a door made Martha’s heart race and her thin frame quiver with anticipation.
 There was a pounding in her head as a rattling noise heralded the arrival outside of the bed-on-wheels.
 There, in the sunshine, on the bed’s stark white sheets lay a forlorn little polio-ed figure.
 Motionless and pale with a pair of piercing blue eyes emphasised by a halo of very fine fair hair, the total stillness of the child’s body transfixed Martha.
-Hardly breathing, hidden by the branches of a straggly cypress tree, Martha stared hard into the face of the invalid child and then scrunching her eyes up tightly, Martha willed the rainbow colours into her head.
-As the colours came, Martha’s mind buzzed as a trance-like state took over and off she flew.
-Reaching down, in this meditative state, she took the hand of the invalid child and together the two small girls spun in a misty, whirling dance; crippled limbs and cares dispersed to far off spheres.
-As the rainbow colours faded, the whirling dance ended and normalcy returned, Martha, on her perch, opened her eyes and again focussed on the bed-on-wheels.
+Hardly breathing, hidden by the branches of a straggly cypress tree, Martha stared hard into the face of the invalid child and then, scrunching her eyes up tightly, Martha willed the rainbow colours into her head.
+As the colours came, Martha’s mind buzzed as a trance-like state took over and a feeling of lightness lifted her up high into space.
+Reaching down, in her meditative state, Martha took the hand of the invalid child and together the two small girls spun in a misty, whirling dance; crippled limbs and cares dispersed to far off spheres.
+Slowly the rainbow colours faded, the whirling dance ended and normalcy returned, Martha, on her perch, opened her eyes and again focussed on the bed-on-wheels.
 She bade a silent farewell to the child and scrambled down her side of the fence.
 The next day Martha was there again.
 Once more, in the rainbow trance, she took the hands of the invalid child and together they danced in a sensation of unbridled joy.
 Such rhapsody of colour, light and dance was as much Martha’s need as Martha’s gift to the invalid child.
 No words were ever spoken.
 There was no-one else involved in the fastening of this invisible bond between Martha and the invalid child.
 One lovely summery day, the parents of the invalid child had bravely wheeled the bed-on-wheels up and down the street.
 People came silently out of their homes to look.
 But look is all they did.
-And surreptitiously - from beneath bowed heads as they swept paths and tended gardens.
+And surreptitiously - from beneath bowed heads - as they swept paths and tended gardens.
 Two or three children blatantly stared, but no-one spoke to the family who courageously pushed along the small iron bed which held the little scrap of what used to be their lively child.
 Much to Martha’s disappointment, the parents apparently used up all their courage in that one excursion, for it was never repeated.
 “Poor little soul!” was all that the neighbours said.
 Martha’s over-the-fence surveillance continued.
 Every day, if she could manage it.
 It became her obsession.
 Martha’s mother, in that worn-out tired voice which Martha was getting used to ignoring, would tell her to stop looking into what wasn’t her business.
 But Martha found a part of the fence, out of her mother’s line of vision and, hidden by the faithful branches of the old cypress tree, kept up her vigil.
 Becoming quicker all the time at being able to summon up the whirling rainbow colours, Martha was able to increase the luminescence and make the dream-like state more real each time, as she and the invalid child joyously floated together in their airborne pas de deux.
 Sometimes, when Martha was sure there was no danger of adults appearing, she would reveal more of herself to the invalid child by climbing higher up on the fence.
 She knew that the invalid child could see her well and, after smiling a quick and knowing greeting, Martha would first stare hard into the deep blue eyes of the invalid child before leading her into the rainbow whorl.
 Several times, Martha intensified the state of delirium to enable her to take the invalid child off into the misty greenness of distant paradises.
 There they would run unimpeded over mossy ground into dark green depths of beautiful forests with clear, sweet-smelling air.
-It was always a disappointment when the mystical colour and sensation began to fade and reality returned.
+It was always a disappointment when the mystical colours and sensation began to fade and reality returned.
 But Martha would look keenly at the invalid child and feel an acknowledgement of shared secrets before making the silent farewell.
 The return of reality was a double blow for Martha, for she had troubles of her own.

 * * * * *